 Read Time: 8 minutes

 So, you’re thinking of buying a new home or investment property.
-You’ll start by reading a few blogs, download a podcast or two and ask your crew that have been there, done that for some tips.
+You’ll start by reading a few blogs, download a podcast or two and ask your friends for some tips and advice.
 Throughout the process, you’ll start to hear terms like the loan to value ratio (LVR), stamp duty, rental yield, capital gains tax and the property bubble to name a few.
 So what do they all mean?

-Mortgage Broker: The guy or gal that gets paid a commission by the banks or credit unions to find you a loan.
-Typically they’ll pocket about $10,000 depending on the size of the loan and then a little kicker every year thereafter (about $1,000) whilst you hold the loan with that bank.
+Mortgage Brokers get paid a commission by the banks or credit unions to find you a loan.
+Typically their commission is about $10,000 depending on the size of the loan and then a residual every year thereafter (about $1,000) whilst you hold the loan with that bank.
 The benefits of a broker are they should source the market for you and find you the best deal based on your circumstances.
 Check out our blog on Mortgage Brokers here and how to find the best one for you.

-Deposit: The hard-earned you need to have in the bank.
+The savings you need to have in the bank.
 At the moment the banks like you to have a 20% deposit, however, you could secure a mortgage with 10% and sometimes even 5% (you would generally incur higher interest rates for a 10% or 5% deposit).
 It’s all dependant on whether you’re buying an investment property, a place to live in, the interest rate, your employment status, residency status, wage and credit history.
-They also like to see evidence of this saved over a period of time, as opposed to a lump sum from Granny.
+They also like to see evidence of this saved over a period of time, as opposed to a lump sum.

-Guarantor: If you’ve banked ‘experiences’ rather than cash and only have memories for a deposit, you can ask someone to go guarantor on the mortgage for you - it’s usually Mum and Dad (who else would be mad or rich enough to cover you if it didn’t work out).
+If you haven't been able to save a whole deposit, you can ask someone to go guarantor on the mortgage for you - it’s usually Mum and Dad.
 Here the bank will use the equity in their asset to cover your deposit shortfall to get you up to 20%.